- Creative (and Free!) Ways to Grow Your Business By Alan Melton

 - If you want a testimonial placed on another review site, send a link to your customer of the URL in which your business is listed, requesting them to copy and paste the testimonial along with giving you a five star rating.

 - Use these testimonials on your website, in your marketing materials, in company newsletters and in the stories you tell about your service.

 - Accumulate many testimonials.
 These stories from your clients will sell you faster and give you more credibility than advertising could ever buy for you.

 - If you become aware of an unhappy client, contact them immediately.
 Face to face is best, and telephone is the next best, next best would be email.
 Avoid online communications!
 Listen with complete calm and empathy to your client and do what it takes to win them over.
 Repeat back their complaints to make sure your client knows you have listened to them and understand them and ask their forgiveness.

 - If you get a negative rating, don’t ignore it.
 Contact your client to rectify the situation.
 I recommend that you do whatever it takes to make them happy, even if it means a refund or free services.
 Respond online to the rating to show what you have done to rectify the situation.
 Finally, overwhelm the negative rating with lots of positive ratings by doing the steps above.

 - Springboard into client referrals.
 The next most logical thing to do with your customer is to ask them “Who do you know that could benefit from my service?”
 You have in essence, trained your customer about how to sell you by developing the testimonial.
 Now they are ready to use it by calling their contacts and referring you.

 In the past the saying in business was “Cash is King.”
 That certainly is still true, but your reputation may be even more important.
-Proverbs 22:1 tells us; “Choose a good reputation over great riches; being held in high esteem is better than silver or gold.”
-In the future this scripture is certain to become a guiding light to successful business owners.
+A proverb tells us; “Choose a good reputation over great riches; being held in high esteem is better than silver or gold.”
+In the future this wise saying is certain to become a guiding light to successful business owners.